Taxonomy of mollicutes (mycoplasmas)

 The revised taxonomy

 In the revised taxonomy, a new order has been introduced, namely Mycoplasmoidales, which includes the new families Mycoplasmoidaceae and Metamycoplasmataceae.
 The family Mycoplasmoidaceae contains the new genera Malacoplasma and Mycoplasmoides as well as the genera Eperythrozoon and Ureaplasma.
-The genus Eperythrozoon was previously tried to be transferred to the genus Mycoplasma, when it was understood that these organisms are not rickettsiae.
+The genus Eperythrozoon was previously tentatively transferred to the genus Mycoplasma when it became clear that these organisms are not rickettsiae.
 However, the genus name Eperythrozoon has priority and therefore these organisms should still have the original genus name, even though they belong to the class Mollicutes.
 The family Metamycoplasmataceae contains the new genera Mesomycoplasma, Metamycoplasma and Mycoplasmopsis.

 The new taxonomy for the mollicutes will probably create some misunderstandings and cause confusion because the five new family names are so similar to each other.
 In the long run, however, the new taxonomy will be a support for those who are interested in the connections between the various organisms within this interesting bacterial group.